-Sometimes the company directly buy the shares from the open market.
+Sometimes the company directly buys the shares from the open market.
 After the news of such a buyback, the share price usually rises.

 Treasury stock is similar to the unissued equity capital.
-Such shares are not assets, rather they just lower the ordinary share capital.
-Treasury shares are shown in the balance sheet under equity capital as a negative number.
+Such shares are not assets; rather, they lower the ordinary share capital.
+Treasury shares are shown under equity capital as a negative number on the balance sheet.

 Currently, treasury shares are shown at historical cost.
 However, there are ongoing debates that such shares must reflect the market value of the outstanding shares as a company can sell these shares in the open market or easily convert them into cash or productive assets.

-Also, there are different rules regarding the treasury shares in different countries.
-Like some don’t allow companies to carry these shares in the balance share, instead want the company to retire these shares.
+Also, there are different rules regarding treasury shares in different countries.
+Like some don’t allow companies to carry these shares in the balance share.
+Instead, they want the company to retire these shares.
 Some limit the number of shares a company can convert to treasury stock.